GoogleChrome/web.dev/src/site/content/en/blog/optimize-cls/index.md

     </figcaption>
   </figure>

 If you need to display these types of UI affordances, reserve sufficient space in the viewport for it in advance (for example, using a placeholder or skeleton UI) so that when it loads, it does not cause content in the page to surprisingly shift around.
+Alternatively, ensure the element is not part of the document flow by overlaying the content where this makes sense.
+See our [Best practices for cookie notices](https://web.dev/cookie-notice-best-practices/) post for more recommendations on these types of components.

 In some cases adding content dynamically is an important part of user experience.
 For example, when loading more products to a list of items or when updating live feed content.
 There are several ways to avoid unexpected layout shifts in those cases:

-*   Replace the old content with the new content within a fixed size container or use a carousel and remove the old content after the transition.
+- Replace the old content with the new content within a fixed size container or use a carousel and remove the old content after the transition.
 Remember to disable any links and controls until the transition has completed to prevent accidental clicks or taps while the new content is coming in.
-*   Have the user initiate the load of new content, so they are not surprised by the shift (for example with a "Load more" or "Refresh" button).
+- Have the user initiate the load of new content, so they are not surprised by the shift (for example with a "Load more" or "Refresh" button).
 It's recommended to prefetch the content before the user interaction so that it shows up immediately.
-As a reminder, [layout shifts that occur within 500&nbsp;ms](./cls/#user-initiated-layout-shifts) of user input are not counted towards CLS.
+As a reminder, [layout shifts that occur within 500 milliseconds](./cls/#user-initiated-layout-shifts) of user input are not counted towards CLS.
-*   Seamlessly load the content offscreen and overlay a notice to the user that it's available (for example, with a "Scroll up" button).
+- Seamlessly load the content offscreen and overlay a notice to the user that it's available (for example, with a "Scroll up" button).

 <figure>
   {% Img src="image/OcYv93SYnIg1kfTihK6xqRDebvB2/TjsYVkcDf03ZOVCcsizv.png", alt="Examples of dynamic content loading without causing unexpected layout shifts from Twitter and the Chloé website", width="800", height="458" %}